alexisnovas/top-popular-movies-app/README.md

 #### Empty State Appereance
 ![EmptyState](/Screenshots/EmptyStateView.PNG)

-How to get the API Key
+## How to get the API Key

-Registe on https://imdb-api.com/ an follow the steps below.
+Register on https://imdb-api.com/ an follow the steps below.

 #### Step 1 - Go to user settings
 ![GetApiKey1](/Screenshots/GetApiKeyStep1.PNG)